rcvd/RoamStudio/README.md

 Please read the [advanced customization documentation](https://roamresearch.com/#/app/RoamStudio).

-## Feature Requests, Bugs and Feedback
+## Feature Requests, Bugs, and Feedback

-If you have an idea for a new feature or find a bug, file it under [Issues](https://github.com/rcvd/RoamStudio/issues) with a short description and an screenshot.
+If you have an idea for a new feature or find a bug, file it under [Issues](https://github.com/rcvd/RoamStudio/issues) with a short description and a screenshot.
-Any other feedback can be send to alex@goedel.io
+If you have any additional comments or suggestions, please feel free to send them to alex@goedel.io.